 5. Teach Them Helpful Thinking

 Instead of saying to themselves that they cannot do something, encourage them to confess positive and helpful statements like “I’ll give it a try”.
+Don’t let children fall into believing they are failures.
+BetterHelp has some great examples of how to overcome test anxiety.

 6. Lead By Example